ASanchez-Tojar/animal_personality_terminology/README.md

 ---

-Alfredo Sánchez-Tójar, Maria Moiron, Petri T. Niemelä.
-Accepted. *Terminology use in animal personality research: a self-report questionnaire and a systematic review*.
-Proceedings of the Royal Society B. DOI: 10.1098/rspb.2021.2259
+Alfredo Sánchez-Tójar, Maria Moiron, Petri T. Niemelä. *Accepted*. **Terminology use in animal personality research: a self-report questionnaire and a systematic review**. *Proceedings of the Royal Society B*.
+DOI: 10.1098/rspb.2021.2259

 * All authors contributed equally to this work